node-migrator-bot/tache.io/README.md

     * selective cache cleardown tools
 * Optionally log events to remote analytics services.
 * Possibly operate in a 'fuller' proxy mode (more transparent)
+  * server-side endpoint choosing, so the tache server can be configured as an HTTP proxy and no URL choosing is needed on the client.

 ## License